Dodecahedron: Other dodecahedra

 There are 6,384,634 topologically distinct convex dodecahedra, excluding mirror images—the number of vertices ranges from 8 to 20.
 Two polyhedra are topologically distinct if they have intrinsically different arrangements of faces and vertices, such that it is impossible to distort one into the other simply by changing the lengths of edges or the angles between edges or faces.

 Topologically, notably distinct dodecahedra (excluding pentagonal and rhombic forms) include:

 Decagonal prism, a prism consisting of ten squares and two decagonal bases.
 Its symmetry group is D_{10h} symmetry of order 40.

 Pentagonal antiprism: an antiprism consisting of ten equilateral triangles and two pentagonal bases.
 It is D_{5d} symmetry of order 20.

 Pentagonal cupola: a Johnson solid with five triangles, five squares, one pentagon, and one decagon.
 It is C_{5v} symmetry of order 10.

 Snub disphenoid: both Johnson solid and deltahedron, consisting of twelve equilateral triangles.
 It is D_{2d} of order 8, the same symmetries as a tetragonal disphenoid.
 Its dual is elongated gyrobifastigium, an octahedron.

 Elongated square dipyramid, a Johnson solid.
 Obtained by augmenting two opposite faces of a cube by equilateral square pyramids, the resulting polyhedron has eight triangles and four squares.
 It is D_{4h} symmetry of order 16.

 Metabidiminished icosahedron: a Johnson solid obtained by removing two pentagonal pyramids from a regular icosahedron, resulting in ten triangles and two pentagons.
 It is C_{2v} symmetry of order 4.

 Hexagonal bipyramid: a bipyramid with twelve isosceles triangles, obtained by attaching two hexagonal pyramids base-to-base.
 If both affixed pyramids have regular bases and apices perpendicular to the center of their base, the bipyramid has D_{6h} symmetry of order 24.
 Like any other bipyramids, the hexagonal bipyramid is face-transitive and the dual of hexagonal prism.

 Hexagonal trapezohedron: a trapezohedron with twelve kites.
 It is face-transitive, the dual of hexagonal antiprism, and has D_{6d} symmetry of order 24.

 Triakis tetrahedron: a Catalan solid and the Kleetope of a regular tetrahedron.
 Obtained by affixing four triangular pyramids onto each face of the regular tetrahedron, the resulting polyhedron has twelve isosceles triangles.
 It is face-transitive and Rupert property.
 It is the dual of truncated tetrahedron, shares the same symmetry as T_{d} symmetry of order 24.

-Hendecagonal pyramid: the twelve isosceles triangles and one regular hendecagon faces in a pyramid.
+Hendecagonal pyramid: the eleven isosceles triangles and one regular hendecagon faces in a pyramid.
 It has C_{11v} symmetry of order 11.

 Trapezo-rhombic dodecahedron: a polyhedron with six rhombi, six trapezoids.
 It is the dual of triangular orthobicupola, both have D_{3h} symmetry of order 12.
 It is known for tessellating by translating a copy of itself.

 Rhombo-hexagonal dodecahedron (also known as "elongated dodecahedron"): a polyhedron with eight rhombi and four equilateral hexagons. it has D_{4h} symmetry of order 16.
 It is one of five Federov polyhedra or parallelohedra, generated to create its honeycomb.